danielpowney/my-chatbot/readme.txt

 * Assume the appearance of an API.AI supported messaging platform to display rich message content.
 Quick Replies and Image rich messages are supported
-* Links in response message content are supported
+* Links in response message content are supported.
-* An overlay can be added on every page to dispkay the chatbot.
-The overlay can toggle up or down
+* An overlay can be added on every page to display the chatbot.
+The overlay can toggle up or down.
 * A shortcode and widget are available to display the chatbot.
 * Settings with color pickers for backgrounds and fonts, custom text (e.g. powered by) and opacity for old conversation bubbles